VLBI Diagnostics of Off-axis Jets in Radio Flares of Tidal Disruption Events: Image of TDE Radio Flare: Application to AT2018hyz

+which is comparable to $\Delta Y$ (Eq.~\ref{eq:dY}).
+As the jet gradually decelerates, Eq.~\eqref{eq:R} cannot capture the evolution of $R$, and the above scalings no longer apply (we will discuss the late-time evolution in the next section).

 The angular resolution of global VLBI is typically $\sim\lambda_{\rm 5GHz}/10000{\,\rm km}\simeq\rm mas$, where $\lambda_{\rm 5GHz}=6\,\rm cm$.
-This implies that, for AT2018hyz, it may be difficult to obtain a resolved image or to detect any substructure.
-Instead one can detect only an emission centroid as a point source.
-The emission centroid of each image is calculated by Eq.~\eqref{eq:Xcen} and shown in Fig.~\ref{fig:18hyz_im} as a red cross.
+This implies that, for AT2018hyz, it may be difficult to resolve any substructure within each individual jet image unless the source is bright enough.
+Nevertheless, the approaching and counter jets are expected to be separated after a few thousand days, allowing their proper motions to be measured individually, as shown in Fig.~\ref{fig:18hyz_X}.
+For more distant systems, however, or in cases where the two components are not spatially resolved, only the emission centroid of the combined image would be measurable as a point source, and the discussion below remains applicable to such cases.
+Emission centroids calculated by Eq.~\eqref{eq:Xcen} are shown in Fig.~\ref{fig:18hyz_im} as a red cross.

 For the delayed outflow with the spherical symmetry, by definition the centroid stays at the origin.
 Even if the outflow has a more complicated geometry, the motion of the centroid is Newtonian and limited within an extent of $\lesssim (c\beta)T$.
 This limit should remain valid even for an outflow with multiple components.
 In such a case, different components may dominate the emission at different moments, and the emission centroid may track the brightest region and thus exhibit an apparent velocity exceeding $c\beta$.
 However, the centroid position itself is always confined within a distance $\lesssim (c\beta)T$ from the origin.